 Atrial fibrillation (AFIB) is a condition that causes irregular or rapid heartbeat.
 Some people show no symptoms, while others may have shortness of breath, heart palpitations, dizziness, weakness, chest pain and confusion.
 AFIB can be linked to cardiovascular issues as well as to chronic stress from PTSD.
 If you have PTSD, you may be able to file a secondary connection to it for AFIB and qualify for additional VA benefits.
+A specialized PTSD benefits lawyer can help.

 The Connection Between AFIB and PTSD